 fc - process the command history list

-The fc utility lists or edits and reexecutes, commands previously entered to an interactive sh.
+The fc utility shall list, or shall edit and re-execute, commands previously entered to an interactive sh.

-The command history list references commands by number.
+The command history list shall reference commands by number.
 The first number in the list is selected arbitrarily.
-The relationship of a number to its command will not change except when the user logs in and no other process is accessing the list, at which time the system may reset the numbering to start the oldest retained command at another number (usually 1).
-When the number reaches an implementation-dependent upper limit, which will be no smaller than the value in HISTSIZE or 32767 (whichever is greater), the shell may wrap the numbers, starting the next command with a lower number (usually 1).
-However, despite this optional wrapping of numbers, fc will maintain the time-ordering sequence of the commands.
+The relationship of a number to its command shall not change except when the user logs in and no other process is accessing the list, at which time the system may reset the numbering to start the oldest retained command at another number (usually 1).
+When the number reaches an implementation-defined upper limit, which shall be no smaller than the value in HISTSIZE or 32767 (whichever is greater), the shell may wrap the numbers, starting the next command with a lower number (usually 1).
+However, despite this optional wrapping of numbers, fc shall maintain the time-ordering sequence of the commands.
 For example, if four commands in sequence are given the numbers 32766, 32767, 1 (wrapped), and 2 as they are executed, command 32767 is considered the command previous to 1, even though its number is higher.

-The fc utility supports the XBD specification, Utility Syntax Guidelines .
+The fc utility shall conform to XBD Utility Syntax Guidelines .

 - -e editor

 - Use the editor named by editor to edit the commands.
-The editor string is a utility name, subject to search via the PATH variable (see the XBD specification, Environment Variables ).
-The value in the FCEDIT variable is used as a default when -e is not specified.
-If FCEDIT is null or unset, ed will be used as the editor.
+The editor string is a utility name, subject to search via the PATH variable (see XBD Environment Variables ).
+The value in the FCEDIT variable shall be used as a default when -e is not specified.
+If FCEDIT is null or unset, ed shall be used as the editor.